-Preferred Citation: Lapsley Papers, MS 143, Albemarle Charlottesville Historical Society, Charlottesville, Virginia.
+Preferred Citation: James Woods Lapsley Papers, MS 143, Albemarle Charlottesville Historical Society, Charlottesville, Va.

 Folder 1: Miller School – This folder contains notes about the life of Samuel Miller and a typed speech given by James W. Lapsley and broadcast by WCHV, circa Summer 1941.
 4 items.

 Folder 2: Greenwood High School – The folder contains two copies of Greenwood Echos (April and May 1913) and a program pamphlet for the Greenwood school finals, 30 May 1913.
 3 items.

 Folder 3: Miscellaneous papers – The folder contains two grocery tickets from C.W.
 Sandridge, a merchant in Crozet, Virginia, to James w.
 Lapsley and a 10th grade school paper, “A Camping Party,” written by Mildred Jameson, 6 December 1912.
 3 items.

 - Albemarle County, Virginia - Greenwood

 - Miller School (Albemarle County, Virginia)